A new park town for Barnet, Brent Cross Town

 October 5, 2020

-Brent Cross Town will be a new park town for Barnet.
+Brent Cross Town will be a new park town for Barnet and future London.
 Set uniquely around 50 acres of parks and playing fields, the previously underutilised area will be transformed into an inclusive, accessible town centre that will enable new and existing communities to thrive.
 It will deliver 6,700 new homes and will be a major new office destination providing jobs for 25,000 employees.
 It will also provide new student accommodation and the redevelopment of three local schools.

 Brent Cross Town high street will be connected to the new Brent Cross West Station.
 Once operational the station will provide a direct link for residents and visitors to central London in 12 minutes*.
 As well as restaurants and shops, the new high street will include local amenities and services, state-of-the-art sports and leisure facilities, culture and events.

 Alongside the vision for Brent Cross Town, Argent Related is making four significant pledges that will delivered as part of the new development:

 - To create the place in London to participate in and play sport: with indoor facilities and 50 acres of parks, Brent Cross Town will provide the best of both traditional and emerging sports, working with leading sports organisations, governing bodies and hero ambassadors to help drive female participation and champion diversity and inclusion.

 - To make a new North London town where all can flourish.
 Brent Cross Town will launch a Flourishing Index which will pioneer the measurement of how individuals and communities flourish in a town centre and show how places can be designed to improve mental health and wellbeing.